-At the south edge of the triangle, Rick and Diane DuNah tumbled into a largerthan-expected retirement project when they took junior college classes in viticulture.
+At the south edge of the triangle, Rick and Diane DuNah tumbled into a larger-than-expected retirement project when they took junior college classes in viticulture.
 In 1998, they, too, planted Pinot Noir.
 Both they and the Kisaichis got encouragement from La Follette, who has become an advocate for the area.
-Things to do in Seabrook: A guide to Washington's cozy...